-- Our department is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the Association for Childhood Education International (ACEI).
+- Our program is accredited by the National Council for the Accreditation of Teacher Education (NCATE) and the Association for Childhood Education International (ACEI).

 - We have the only program in the state with elementary English as a second language (ESOL) classes.